agraef/ez-ag/README.md

 You will probably want to leave local control enabled on the EZ-AG (it's the default) to get naturally-sounding hammer-ons and pull-offs.
-(Note that the EZ-AG doesn't do pull-offs to empty strings.
+(Note that the EZ-AG doesn't do pull-offs to open strings.
 That's a limitation of the device and so there's nothing the patch can do about it.)
 On the other hand, it may become easier to play chords if you turn local control off; this can only be done manually on the device by pressing the CAPO and TUNING buttons at the